 C.R.C.P.
-121, § 1-1(5) is a relatively new local rule that permits attorneys in Colorado state trial courts, with the client's consent, to represent a client in a specific court proceeding and then withdraw without leave of the court when that court proceeding has concluded.
-10 This rule bridged the gap between Colo.
+121, § 1-1(5) is a relatively new local rule that permits attorneys in Colorado state trial courts, with the client's consent, to represent a client in a specific court proceeding and then withdraw without leave of the court when that court proceeding has concluded.10 This rule bridged the gap between Colo.
 RPC 1.2(c) and C.R.C.P.
 11(b) and 311(b), allowing attorneys to engage in unbundled legal services by limiting their representation before the court and allowing them to withdraw as a matter of right when the specific court proceeding concluded.
 It is important for the attorney engaging in this practice to carefully review and follow the requirements of C.R.C.P.
-121, § 1-1(5), and service on an attorney who makes a limited appearance for a party are limited to the specific court proceeding for which the attorney appears.
+12(, § 1-1(5), which requires the attorney to file a notice of limited appearance before or simultaneous with the proceeding in which the attorney appears.
+It also requires the attorney to file a notice of completion at the conclusion of the proceeding.
+Communication and service on an attorney who makes a limited appearance for a party are limited to the specific court proceeding for which the attorney appears.
 Communication and service related to other proceedings should be made to the party and not the attorney.11